TommasoTarchi/BSc_thesis-Sympatric_speciation/README.md

 both sexual and asexual reproduction, assuming exclusively aploid species and modeling the fitness landscape as the sum of two contributes: a static one reproducing interaction with the habitat and a dynamic one reproducing competition between individuals.

 It was the first time I wrote some code, so please have mercy on me while reading it.
-Also, it was not intended to become a GitHub repository at all (I didn't even know what GitHub was at that time), so it's a complete mess.
-However, I'm quite proud of the final result.
+Also, it was not intended to become a GitHub repository at all, so it's a complete mess,

 [link1]: https://github.com/TommasoTarchi/BSc_thesis-Sympatric_speciation/blob/main/Thesis.pdf